-Saint Nicholas Abbey is nestled in the heart of Verneuil-sur-Avre, one of the most beautiful and oldest towns in Normandy.
+Saint Nicolas Abbey is nestled in the heart of Verneuil-sur-Avre, one of the most beautiful and oldest towns in Normandy.
 Founded in 1627 by Charlotte de Hautemer, the abbey was home to a community of Benedictine nuns until 2001, leaving behind an extraordinary architectural and historical legacy.

 The presence of the nuns can still be felt, notably through rediscovered recordings that bring their chants to life in this extraordinary place.

-To discover the Abbess’s parlor and other exceptional spaces, guided tours are available by reservation.
+To discover the abbess's parlor and other exceptional spaces, guided tours are available by reservation.

 Since its acquisition in 2009, the Normandie Sud Eure Community of Communes has been committed to preserving and passing on this exceptional heritage to future generations.
 A conservation program focusing on the iconic Armentières Gate and the medieval ramparts, built in the 12th century, has been underway since 2018.